saxix/stefanoapostolico.com/content/articles/2015/10/07-be-an-architect.md

 But if you show a badly written code, good programmer will find the issue and will be able to explain you why, sometimes simply annotating them as "code smell"

-A good architect is not who he apply all the patterns and best practices (virtually impossible), a good architect chooses which pattern can ignore and which "best practices" can be violated
+A good architect is not who apply all the patterns and best practices (virtually impossible), a good architect chooses which pattern can ignore and which "best practices" can be violated